 Biosimilar Drug Therapies

 The Academy of Managed Care Pharmacy (AMCP) supports an abbreviated licensure pathway for the approval of biosimilar biologic drug therapies1 by the U.S. Food and Drug Administration (FDA).
 Biological products2 are certain to play an increasingly important role in the country’s health care system — both in terms of scientific improvements in the treatment of disease and increased drug costs.
 A streamlined approval process for biosimilar and interchangeable products provides a needed incentive for the development of new therapeutic products that hold the promise of preventing, treating, or curing otherwise inevitable, untreatable, and incurable diseases.
-Such a process will help ensure greater access to additional therapies at costs expected to be below those of an FDA-approved biological product (a “reference product”).3
+Such a process will help ensure greater access to additional therapies at costs expected to be below those of an FDA-approved biological product, also known as a reference product.

 It is important for the approval process to support an appropriate balance between bringing safe and effective drugs to market and maximizing patient access to affordable drugs.
-The regulatory process must be designed to rigorously examine the safety and efficacy of a biosimilar applicant, but not prove too long in the length of time required for review or in added costs for the manufacturer seeking the biosimilar or interchangeable license.
+The regulatory process must rigorously examine the safety and efficacy of a biosimilar applicant while also minimizing the review time and the costs.
 To this end, the FDA should determine on a case-by-case basis whether to require additional clinical studies prior to approval, as well as any post-marketing studies.

-AMCP supports the establishment of consistent state regulations permitting pharmacists the ability to perform therapeutic substitution between interchangeable biosimilars and the reference biologic product in a manner similar to the interchange between originator brands and their generic equivalents.
+AMCP supports the establishment of consistent state regulations that allow pharmacists to substitute one biosimilar for another, as well as substitute a biosimilar for its reference product in a manner similar to how pharmacists currently interchange originator brands and their generic equivalents.
 AMCP also supports the need for individual HCPCS codes for each biosimilar, interchangeable product, and reference product in order to support transparency in billing and to allow for operational pull-through of any strategic initiatives by health care decision-makers, including preferred product strategies among equivalent biosimilars.

 Biosimilar disparagement has been recognized as a serious concern by the FDA and the Federal Trade Commission.
 AMCP opposes any efforts underway to disseminate misinformation that may create fears about biosimilars.
 Even though there is a growing body of evidence showing that patients can switch effectively and safely from a reference product to a biosimilar, there may still be doubt among clinicians and patients who may be hesitant to make those changes.4